abbymuir47/amuir-startup260/README.md

 - **Authentication** - Enable username and password so that users can visit the site and save their data repeatedly.
 - **Database data** - Store user data such as login information, profile pictures, likes, comments, saves, and messages.
 Secure data storage for safe, repeated access.
 - **WebSocket** - Enables like count and comments to be displayed to all users.
 Like count and comments are updated for all users.

+## Startup HTML
+- 9/27, created and wrote html files for 4 different pages on my site: index, about, profile, and projects.
+Created an "images" folder in my files to store images I will display on my website.